Participating Authors

 Her favorite summer activities are reading books and spending time at the beach.

-JD Wise
+J.D.
+Wise

 www.wildmajesticandfree.com